 Every instructor certified under the CFEI coursework automatically becomes a member of the NFEC’s Personal Finance Speakers Association (PFSA), the first national speakers’ bureau dedicated to financial literacy topics.
 The PFSA provides educators and advocates with an avenue for promoting financial literacy programs.
 Groups around the world can find a financial literacy speaker from among the ranks of this speakers’ association to meet their unique presentation needs.

 The NFEC takes a holistic campaign approach to spreading financial literacy.
 The Financial EduNation Campaign forms a prime example of this groundbreaking approach.
-A comprehensive initiative, Financial EduNation provides resources to communities that include a financial literacy quiz, workshop programs, presentations, testing, promotions, and outreach materials.
+A comprehensive initiative, Financial EduNation provides resources to communities that include a financial literacy quiz, nationally recognized financial literacy tests, workshop programs, presentations, testing, promotions, and outreach materials.
 The entire campaign is offered at no cost.
 Campaign resources provide multiple touchpoints and encourage collaboration among schools, community groups, and agencies to increase the reach and maximize the benefits of this financial literacy campaign.

 All the NFEC financial literacy resources, curriculum, and services are firmly based in rigorous empirical research.
 Reputable financial literacy organizations around the world have tested the NFEC programs and given feedback from test results and survey statistics to support and enhance course efficacy.
 A variety of organizations and community groups have leveraged these resources to obtain funding from grants and other programs to sustain financial literacy efforts over time.